0xcpu/Milou/README.md

 ## Usage

-All file should be kept in `C:\Milou`.
+All files(loader, driver, manifest) should be kept in `C:\Milou`.
 If you want to change the path, edit the `ETW` manifest, too.
 `Milou` uses `ETW` to log events it subscribes to.
 Before installing the driver, install the `ETW` manifest:

 ```